October 2017 Māori Law Review

 Due to compensation being restricted to acts occurring after 1975, much extinguishment will never be compensated for.
 Irrespective, native title is now a significant financial issue for governments and proponents.
 Commentators expect compensation into the billions of dollars will be owed.
 Although a convoluted way to go about compensation for the dispossession of Aboriginal and Torres Strait Islander People from their land, it is a step in the right direction.

 Rrumburriya is a noteworthy development because it continues a recent trend by the courts to recognise unrestricted resource rights by interpreting native title in a holistic manner rather than specific activities to be proven.
-This is important because not only does it enable commercial native title rights but provides a broader way of thinking about the nature of the rights, which in turn, reduces the ability to extinguish those rights.
+This is important because not only does it enable commercial native title rights, but also provides a broader way of thinking about the nature of the rights, which in turn, reduces the ability to extinguish those rights.

 In Rrumburriya, the Court recognised that the Rrumburriya Borroloola People held native title over the area but examined the issue in dispute.
 This was whether the applicants had the right to use resources for any purpose, which would include commercial purposes.

 Mansfield J started from the premise that “it is the possession of the right, not its exercise, which is the proper question”, and it is therefore not necessary to prove the instance of commercial activity, but rather that the traditional laws and customs give rise to the right to access and take resources for any purpose.
-The evidence showed an extensive list of resources taken historically and currently, contemporary commercial practices and proof that prior to sovereignty the Rrumburriya Borroloola People permitted Macassan trepangers to access their waters and shores to take resources in exchange for material objects via agreement grounded in “economic considerations of bargaining and mutual advantage”.
+The evidence showed an extensive list of resources taken historically and currently, contemporary commercial practices and proof that prior to sovereignty the Rrumburriya Borroloola People permitted Macassan trepangers to access their waters and shores to take resources in exchange for material objects, via agreement grounded in “economic considerations of bargaining and mutual advantage”.

 In rejecting a “frozen-in-time” approach, the Court found that this was an exercise of their unrestricted right to control access to the region and to access and take the resources without restriction under traditional laws and customs.